ixjlyons/myosky/README.md

 It originally started as a fork of [theplanethatcouldntflygood][tptcfg] (which is itself a simple Flappy Bird clone written with libgdx, which is itself a ripoff of that helicopter Flash game...).
-I have slowly transitioned to a pretty different game altogether, where the user controls the vertical position of a fish who is trying to hit bubbles and avoid enemy fish.
+It has slowly transitioned to a pretty different game altogether, where the user controls the vertical position of a fish who is trying to hit bubbles and avoid enemy fish.
 Almost none of the "tptcfg" code is still around and all of the original graphics were